natcap/invest.users-guide/source/waterpurification.rst

 	* *nut_retain* (kg/watershed, not /ha): Total amount of nutrient retained by the landscape in each watershed.

-* **Service\\nut_val** (currency/timespan): The economic benefit per sub-watershed of filtration by vegetation delivered at the downstream point(s) of interest over the specified timespan.
+* **Service\\nut_val** (currency/timespan): The economic benefit per subwatershed of filtration by vegetation delivered at the downstream point(s) of interest over the specified timespan.
 THIS OUTPUT REPRESENTS THE ENVIRONMENTAL SERVICE OF WATER PURIFICATION IN ECONOMIC TERMS.
 It may be useful for identifying areas where investments in protecting this environmental service will provide the greatest returns.
 Variation in this output with scenario analyses (by running and comparing different LULC scenarios) will indicate where land use changes may have the greatest impacts on service provision.

-* **Service\\nutrient_value_subwatershed.dbf**: Table containing economic values per sub-watershed, with fields as follows:
+* **Service\\nutrient_value_subwatershed.dbf**: Table containing economic values per subwatershed, with fields as follows:

 	* *nut_export/nut_retain*: Same as for *nutrient_subwatershed.dbf*.

-	* *nut_value* (currency/timespan): Value of the sub-watershed landscape for retaining nutrient over the specified timespan.
+	* *nut_value* (currency/timespan): Value of the subwatershed landscape for retaining nutrient over the specified timespan.

 * **Service\\nutrient_value_watershed.dbf**: Table containing economic values per watershed, with fields as follows: